watanabe-j/eigvaldisp/README.md

 ```

 These are typically larger than the population values,
-although some random fluctuation is common.
+although there is always some random fluctuation.
 In other words,
 sample eigenvalue dispersion indices tend to overestimate
 the population values in this case
 (although underestimation can happen when the population value is large).